mlot/easy-proxy/README.md

 # easy-proxy #
 ==========

-A Bash script to setup autossh proxy environment for debian serias, combine ssh, autossh and proxychains.
+A handy script to setup a proxy environment to redirect all your application traffic to another sshd enabled server. combined with ssh, autossh and proxychains, very simple to use, no configuration needed.

 ## Usage: ##
 1. Setup the proxy environment: